 I sat there motionless.
 Then shrugging a few times, I told her I was not ready for dating.
 She said she understood but wanted to remain friends.
 Hoping to retain our connection, I committed to the sentiment as well.

 It had been a year since our conversation in the parking lot, and I remained constantly thinking of Christian.
-I had rejected her out of fear towards our past, but she had become my dearest friend.
+I had rejected her with thoughts of our past, but she became my dearest friend.

 Then my father passed away in March of 2011, and we leaned on each other as before.
-To help me get through the difficult time at home, Christian invited me on a beach trip with her and a friend (Ashley), though I needed to drive myself.
+To help me get through the difficult time at home, Christian invited me on a beach trip with her and Ashley, though I needed to drive myself.
 Upon my arrival they decided to go for a walk.

 It was a calm night, illuminated by the stars and moon.
-Our walk had led us into sand and Ashley soon left us.
+Our feet led us into sand and Ashley then left us.
 Christian and I made our way to a lifeguard stand and sat on its bench overlooking the Atlantic.
 We began discussing the intensity of our friendship with memories causing my breath to hold.
 As I compressed myself to glance at Christian, I noticed her eyes twinkling with small tears.
-Through all of the confusion my mind allowed I caught her say, “that’s why you’ll never want to be with me” as I leaped my mouth against hers.
+Through all of the confusion my mind allowed I caught her say, “That’s why you’ll never want to be with me” as I leaped my mouth against hers.

-Slowly, I leaned away to admire the night sky upon her face.
+Slowly, I leaned away to admire the moonlight on her face.
 I asked if she would be my girlfriend, but she questioned my certainty.
-I confessed all of my consideration and assured I would not regret the proposal.
+I confessed all of the consideration and assured I would not regret the proposal.
 Her face quirked a smile and said yes.
 Then we kissed for another moment before Ashley returned.

-With the ring in hand I drove to our beloved parking lot [September, 2011].
-When we arrived the conversation turned to our plot.
+With the ring in hand I drove to our beloved parking lot [September of 2011].
+When we arrived, the conversation turned to our plot.
 As it began to rain, she was telling how she put herself out there and I shot her down.
 Getting out of my car I ran to open her door.
 Kneeling in the cold rain I asked her to marry me.
-With a stunned response she said yes.
+With a surprised face she said yes.
 I jumped toward her and as we kissed, Taylor Swift began to sing ‘Back To December’.
-We slowly sat back with tears in our eyes to realize someone was calling her.
+We sat back to realize someone was calling her.

-Excited by our engagement we began telling our friends and family the news.
+Excited by our engagement we began to tell friends and family the news.
 Most people wanted to know how I proposed, but it took too long to explain.
-Because to understand the relevance of a parking lot, you would have to know the significance of our history.
+Because to understand the relevance of a parking lot, you would have to know our history.